-Consistency in running is what will help you not feel tired during your runs.
-Beginner runners will most likely feel tired during most of their runs, even with walk breaks.
+Consistency in running is what will help you not feel tired during your runs so you can run longer distances.
+New runners will most likely feel tired during most of their runs, even with walk breaks.

 But over time, after about 4 weeks of 3-4 running sessions of at least thirty minutes, you will begin to notice that running feels easier.
 Over time, your easy pace will increase.
 And you’ll become hooked on running by the progress you see!